sriram-rao/diarycard/readme.md

 # Mood Journal Application

 This is a mood journal application, customised for Dialectical Behaviour Therapy (DBT).
 It creates an entry everyday that can be filled in at any time.
 Each entry captures metrics for emotions configured in the app.
 (This will be customizable soon) It also has a Skill section where you can select skills you used during the day.
 The export button creates a PDF with data from the chosen range of dates, which is the previous 7 days by default.

+## Features

+- **Field descriptions**: Tap the info icon (ⓘ) next to any field name to see helpful descriptions and rating scales
+- **Skill descriptions**: Tap the info icon, long press, or swipe vertically on any skill to view detailed explanations
+- **Glass effect UI**: Modern iOS design with frosted glass backgrounds and smooth animations
+- **Dark/Light mode**: Full support for both color schemes

 For those interested in the origin story, [it's here](story.md).